mathieuelisa/API-japan-learning/README.md

-# API DE MOTS JAPONAIS
+# API JAPONESE WORDS

-API de mots japonais permettant ainsi l'apprentissage de la langue.
+Japanese words API thus allowing the learning of the language.